islegmar/estimations/README.md

 - calculation error in avg
 - Graphics: show costs and acummulated costs
 - In timeseries, when computing the min/max/avg, allow to do it to any attribute (fex. now we compute it for ftes but could be done for costs).
 Also min/max/avg should be attributes in the TS (as [{}]) and we can heve several; eg. ftes => min_ftes, max_ftes, avg_ftes
+- Validate the start / end with the parent / child nodes.

 ### Todo
 - Add an abstraction layer with jstree so if we use another "tree provider" we can resuse most of the code.